pombredanne/Do_SPDX/README.md

 Obviously it is much nicer to use the configuration file over the raw command line interface.
 There are more plans in the work to expand upon the options in the configuration file, such as database parameters, scanner parameters, etc. This README will be updated as these are implemented.

-For detailed use cases, a command line execution use cases can be found [here] (https://github.com/chaughawout/Do_SPDX/blob/master/documentation/use%20cases/Run%20from%20command%20line.md) and an instantiation execution use case can be found [here] (https://github.com/chaughawout/Do_SPDX/blob/master/documentation/use%20cases/Run%20from%20instantiated%20object.md).
+For detailed use cases, a command line execution use cases can be found [here] (https://github.com/chaughawout/Do_SPDX/blob/master/documentation/use%20cases/Run%20from%20command%20line.md "Command line execution use case") and an instantiation execution use case can be found [here] (https://github.com/chaughawout/Do_SPDX/blob/master/documentation/use%20cases/Run%20from%20instantiated%20object.md "Instantiation execution use case").

 Communities of Interest
 -----------------------